MichaelTrestman/kubes4noobs/tut.md

-We'll do this by running the `kubectl create deployment` command, pointing to a manifest that describes the service we want to deploy.
+We'll do this by running the `kubectl create deployment` command, pointing to a manifest that describes the a Kubernetes pod containing the app we want to deploy.
 The manifest will look like this:

 ```yaml
 apiVersion: apps/v1